Link

 When you’re in a meeting, follow these helpful tips:

-• If you’d like to speak, type “hand” into the chat box.
-The presenter or facilitator can then walk through the hands in sequence.
-We’ve also found it useful to type “response” or “re” when you want to respond directly to something that someone else has said.
-Typing “response” allows the facilitator or presenter to “jump the stack” and call on you to respond, thereby allowing discussion to flow.
-Zoom does have a “raise hand” function, but we find it difficult to see and prefer just to use the chat.
+• Use the “slow down” reaction when you want to respond directly to something that someone else has said.
+Doing so allows the facilitator or presenter to “jump the stack” and call on you to respond, thereby allowing discussion to flow.

 • Use the Zoom chat feature only for on-topic discussions.
 Banter can be a really positive contribution to any meeting, especially presentations.
 It also can be exceptionally distracting.
 The host should decide if they want banter, and, if they do, then they should make a thread in your team chat app — not Zoom — for banter.
 This mulleted approach allows business upfront in Zoom, with a party in the back on Slack.